Understanding the Dog Surrender Crisis in 2025

 The Numbers: How Big Is the Problem?

-- In the first half of 2025, Ontario SPCA recorded a 16% rise in dog surrenders versus 2024.
+In the first half of 2025, the Ontario SPCA recorded a 16% rise in dog surrenders compared to 2024.

 What’s Driving Dog Surrenders?